Pure Red Clover Extract Tincture

 Pure Red Clover Extract Tincture contains no Gluten, Fillers, Trans Fats, Starch, Salt, Dairy, Wheat,Corn, Soy, Preservatives, or Artificial Colors, just pure Red Clover Extract tincture liquid.
 Pure Red Clover Extract tincture liquid, is available in 2 oz, 4 oz, 8 oz, and 16 oz Amber glass bottles.

-Ingredients: Pure Red Clover, in Kosher USP Vegetable Glycerin, Distilled White Vinegar and Alcohol.
+Ingredients: Pure Red Clover, in Kosher USP Vegetable Glycerin, Distilled Water, Distilled White Vinegar, and minimal Alcohol.

 Pure Red Clover Tincture Common Uses

 “Nutritional Information: Red clover extract contains calcium, chromium, magnesium, niacin, phosphorus, potassium, thiamine, and vitamin c.
 It also contains vitamin A, zinc, iron, B-complex, selenium, cobalt, nickel, manganese, tin and sodium.
 Red clover provides a rich source of plant-based estrogens known as isoflavones, and most extracts are standardized to contain specific isoflavone amounts.

 Dosage Amounts: Are included on the package label.
 Adult use: 1/4 tsp.
 (6-12 drops) under the tongue, 1-3 times daily or as needed.